Check out our article about how to prepare for a phone interview.

-The phone interview, or phone screen, is often the first step in the interview process.
-Usually, this is a fairly brief behavioral session with the recruiter or HR.
-But, just because it is a little more casual and the interviewer can’t see you, it doesn’t mean that you can skimp on the preparation.
+The phone interview, or phone screen, is often the first step in the interview process for jobs in tech.
+Usually, this is a fairly brief behavioral session with the recruiter or HR team member.
+But, just because the session might be a little more casual and the interviewer can’t see you, it doesn’t mean that you can skimp on the preparation.

-We have worked with hundreds of people through their phone screens and the rest of their interviews so that they can land great jobs and we wanted to share some of our top tips to prepare for these phone interviews so you can go in with confidence.
+We have helped over 1,000 people land great jobs, including countless phone screen and interview preparations.
+So, we wanted to share some of our top tips on how to prepare for a phone interview so you can go in with confidence.

 1. Research the company